IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

 2. Paste the IBM Operator Catalog source YAML in the YAML editor.
 You can also drag-and-drop the YAML files into the editor.
 3. Select **Create**.

-The above steps add the catalog source for {{site.data.reuse.eem_name}} to the OperatorHub catalog, making the operator available to install.
+The preceding steps add the catalog source for {{site.data.reuse.eem_name}} to the OperatorHub catalog, making the operator available to install.

 ## Install the {{site.data.reuse.eem_name}} operator